5 Things My Disease Taught Me

 When I was young and "invincible," I didn’t much think about people who were sick.
 I mean, I cared… but I didn’t understand illness back then the way that I do now.
 I didn’t understand all the dimensions of living with an illness day in and day out and I didn’t know how deeply it affected people.
 Now, when someone talks about living with an incurable illness, my world stops and I reach out to them.
 I understand the difficulties they face.

-3. Living with ulcerative colitis strengthened my relationship with my husband
+3. To strengthen my relationship with my husband

 When I was first diagnosed, we were only dating.
 But he stuck with me through it all and married me anyway.
 He has been there for me helping navigate the healthcare system.
 He’s been there for me fighting with doctors and nurses when I wasn’t receiving proper care.
 He’s helped bathe me when I was in the hospital and couldn’t do it myself.
 He held my hair when I was puking my guts out in the toilet.
 He helped give me my biologic injections because I just couldn’t do it on my own.
 My husband has been my rock and it taught both of us what it means when you say "for better or for worse... in sickness and health."